MANUSCRIPT SUBMISSION

 Please do not:

-The extended summary in English should follow the structure of the manuscript, but it must be longer than the abstract (350-400 words), representing a short version of the paper; it should be placed after the list of references or the list of tables and figures (where applicable).
+The extended summary in English should follow the structure of the manuscript, but it must be longer than the abstract (350-400 words), representing a short version of the paper; it should be placed after the list of references.
 The editorial staff will, then, translate the title, extended abstract and keywords into Serbian.
 This short version of the paper is intended for broader academic audience and media in the region of former Yugoslavia.
 An important note for authors who are native speakers of Serbian (including all standard variants of the former Serbo-Croatian language) when submitting a paper in English: you should also provide the title, extended abstract and keywords in your native language.